Handy Advice for a Lady Traveller

 Some of the gapyear.com girls were asked what it's like travelling as a female.
 They had a lot to say on the subject and gave their hints and tips.
 If you're female and about to go travelling on your own, then read this fantastic Q+A guide.
 It's packed full of information and it's not one to miss.

 - Make sure you check for insects and little creatures before crouching to pee in the jungle.

-- Take more rolls of film then you plan to use so there is no need to skimp on taking pictures.
+- Take a bigger memory card or more rolls of film then you plan to use so there is no need to skimp on taking pictures.

 - Invest in earplugs - they will be a lifesaver for blocking out crying babies, snoring, and buzzing mozzies.

 - As well as buying the relevant Lonely Planet or Rough Guide to your destination(s) find a travelogue by someone who has been there and read it just before you leave. - i.e. Bill Bryson for Australia, or Matthew Paris for Peru.